courtney-rosenthal/postfix-country-policy-service/README.md

 ### Prerequisites

 Besides Postfix, you'll need to install a few support packages.

-Run:
+On Debian Linux, run:

     # apt-get install geoip-database libgeo-ipfree-perl

+On Ubuntu Linux, run:

+    # apt-get install geoip-database libgeo-ipfree-perl libdata-validate-ip-perl

+You can verify the prerequisites by running:

+    $ perl -h pcps.pl

-You can verify your environment by running:
+You can verify the package is working correctly by running:

     $ cd test
     $ sh run-tests.sh